aidyp/adp/content/post/passwords.md

 This only gives me a few passwords.

 What's gone wrong?
-In theory I have the whole dictionary to choose from, but in practice I end up only choosing combinations of four words.
+In theory I have the whole dictionary to choose from, but in practice I end up choosing the same few words every time.
 An attacker doesn't have to try every possible combination of words because she can safely predict that I'll only have used four words.
 This notion of 'prediction' is important in the study of passwords, and information theory more generally.
 It's called **entropy**.
 Entropy describes how uncertain the outcome of an event is.
-In this case, the attacker is certain that the password will be a combination of `[keyboard, mouse, lamp, plant]`.
-This makes it trivial for her to crack.
+If I picked randomly from the dictionary, an attacker would have trouble predicting which words would be in the password.
+The resultant password would therefore have high entropy.
+If I just picked words based on what I could see, the attacker can be certain that the password will be a combination of `[keyboard, mouse, lamp, plant]`.
+This makes it trivial for her to crack, because the password has low entropy.

-Entropy is the second pillar of password strength.
-A password that has high entropy -- bits of the password can't easily be predicted -- are much harder to crack than those with low entropy.
+Predicting the nature of passwords is a common approach for attackers.
+They know that people use 0 for O, or 1 for i.
+People may choose their favourite football team or their child's name in the password.
+All of these things are leveraged by an attacker to reduce the number of guesses they need to crack the password.
+A low entropy password allows the attacker to narrow the space of possible passwords.
+Entropy, therefore, is the second pillar of password strength.
+A password that has high entropy is much harder to crack than one with low entropy.